-The Women in Sport Aotearoa Board currently has eight members:
+The Women in Sport Aotearoa Board currently has nine members:

 Julie Paterson, Co-Chair & Co-Founder

 Julie is co-founder and co-chair of Women in Sport Aotearoa, finding the spark of inspiration when attending the espnW Global Sports Mentoring Programme in 2015.
 Currently CEO of Tennis New Zealand, Julie has had an extensive career as a sports administrator and is one of just a handful of women leading a National Sports Organisation.
 She was CEO of Netball South and the Southern Steel before moving to Auckland to lead Netball North and the Northern Mystics for five years; guiding the transition from a trans-Tasman netball competition to the domestic ANZ Premiership.
 Julie is also the Chair of the Auckland Badminton Association.
 She is a vital and prominent voice of advocacy for women and girls in the New Zealand sporting landscape.

 Sarah Leberman, Co-Chair & Co-Founder